alleyinteractive/alley-scripts/packages/scaffolder/README.md

 The following arguments are available:

 ```
   --root               The root directory of the project.
+Defaults to finding the
+					   nearest .scaffolder directory.
   --debug              Print debug information.
   --dry-run            Run the command without making any changes.
   -h, --help           Prints help information.